djvill/APLS/doc/how-to-use/regex.md

 {% comment %}Technically, _participants_ and _transcripts_ use java.util.regex, so they do support backreferences (e.g., on _transcripts_, `CB(.).+\1` will match CB10interview1.eaf, CB10reading1.eaf, CB17interview1.eaf, and CB17reading1.eaf).
 But that's unlikely to matter for end-users.{% endcomment %}

 {: .under-the-hood }
-> On the _search_ page, entering an invalid regex pattern will make the text turn red.
+> On the <span class="apls-page">Search</span> page, entering an invalid regex pattern will make the text turn red.
 > Hovering over the red text will make a tooltip appear that gives a brief explanation of why the regex is invalid.
 > This error-checking is powered not by MySQL's regex engine but by JavaScript's `new Regexp()` with the `"u"` (Unicode) flag.
 > The error messages are mostly self-explanatory, but you can look them up [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors) if needed.